processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

-# How to obtain and share the "Edit Link" of a Google Docs document
+# How to share the "Edit Link" of a Google Docs document

 ---